kCottrell-dev/Shuffle-ArrayList/README.md

 ```

 You can get some data out of this by seeing that the shuffle method works like the photo that is shown above
-you can see that normally the numbers would be in order from 1-9, but they're shuffled up.
+you can see that normally the numbers would be in order from 1-9 as shown in the first line, but they're shuffled up in the second line.

 ## Notes